begolu2/rktik-thesis/02_conceptual.md

 (see [Overview: Thoughts])

 Thoughts can link to any number of **percepts**, which are attachments containing either more text or a hyperlink to an external resource.
+They are displayed alongside the thought throughout the user interface.

 (see [Attaching Media: Percepts])

-**Mindsets** contain lists of thoughts.
-Any thought may only be contained in one mindset.
+**Mindsets** are collections of thoughts.
+Any thought that is not a reply to another thought must be contained in a mindset.
 Every persona has a private and a public mindset (**notebook** and **blog** respectively).

 (see [Overview: Mindsets])

 **Movements** are groups related to a specific topic.
-Each of them also has a private mindset for members and a public mindset (blog).
+Each of them has a private mindset for members and a public mindset (blog).

 Any persona can create new movements and follow the (public) blog of any movement or other persona.